opendicom/DECK_WebTransport/dicm2deck/README.md

 parses DICM (DICOM standard part 10 file format), outputting DECK key values.
 As input, it requires an explicit little endian representation of the dataset terminated by an empty trailling padding attribute.
 We call this presentation "canonicalized".
+Files containing such presentation have a name with ".cdicm" extension.

 ## dcmtk storescp -> dicm2deck